 - There was a human Lyme disease vaccine, LYMErix, in the late 1990s which was removed from the market in 2002 due to vaccine side effects concerns.

-- The French company, Valneva, is developing an improved Lyme disease vaccine, VLA15, presently in phase II clinical testing
+- The French company, Valneva, is developing an improved Lyme disease vaccine, VLA15, presently in human clinical testing

 - Other novel vaccines are in animal testing

-- There are mouse vaccination strategies, also, to address that part of the transmission cycle
+- There are also mouse vaccination strategies to address that part of the transmission cycle

 If you get Lyme disease can you get it again?